kubedb/cli/docs/guides/elasticsearch/kibana/connect-kibana.md

 # Using Kibana with KubeDB Elasticsearch

-This tutorial will show you how to use Kibana in an Elasticsearch cluster in KubeDB.
+This tutorial will show you how to connect Kibana with an Elasticsearch cluster deployed with KubeDB.

 If you don't know how to use Kibana, please visit [here](https://www.elastic.co/guide/en/kibana/current/introduction.html).